Juce-Assets/Juce-TweenPlayer/README.md

 <img title="" src="https://github.com/Juce-Assets/Juce-TweenPlayer/blob/develop/Misc/Logo.png?raw=true" alt="Logo" data-align="inline">

-**Welcome to [Tween Component]([GitHub - Juce-Assets/Juce-TweenPlayer: Open-source visual tween player that&#39;s part of the Juce Unity tools framework.](https://github.com/Juce-Assets/Juce-TweenPlayer)):** an interpolation animation tool aimed to increase your productivity.
+**Welcome to [Tween Component](https://github.com/Juce-Assets/Juce-TweenPlayer):** an interpolation animation tool aimed to increase your productivity.
 It allows you to easily create complex tween sequences directly from the editor.
 No boilerplate, no coding, just plain fun!

 - **Easy to use**: just add the Tween Player component to any GameObject, and start animating properties!